-As the holiday season countdown begins and more consumers flock online to shop, fraudsters are also joining the digital fray to try and cash in on a variety of seasonal scams—typically, at your expense.
+As more consumers flock online to shop, fraudsters are also joining the digital fray to try and cash in on a variety of seasonal scams—typically, at your expense.

 Not only do many credit cards offer price matching, extended warranties on purchases and other perks, but they also protect your bank account, said April Wright, a security researcher at ArchitectSecurity.org.